-The man who Conor McGregor allegedly wanted to attack on the UFC team bus now wants to fight him this year
+The man Conor McGregor is accused of targeting in the UFC bus attack now wants to fight him this year

 - Reuters

 According to White, McGregor felt that the attack was justified.
-Whether or not that’s the case, the backstory, drama, and rivalry means any showdown between Nurmagomedov and McGregor would likely be a massive success at the box office – but it is not Nurmagomedov’s only option.
+The backstory, drama, and rivalry means any showdown between Nurmagomedov and McGregor would most likely be a massive success at the box office – but it is not Nurmagomedov’s only option.